Danny Ford: Arkansas

 Joe Kines brought Ford to the University of Arkansas in 1992 to help with the clean-up following Frank Broyles' firing of Jack Crowe (Ford's former offensive coordinator at Clemson) after a loss to The Citadel.
 This immediately led to speculation that Ford would be named head coach on a permanent basis.
 The speculation bore fruit after the season, when Ford was named head coach.
 He led Arkansas to an SEC West championship in 1995 on the legs of Madre Hill and the defensive genius of Joe Lee Dunn, after emerging from two years under Crowe.
 However, this was one of only two winning seasons the Razorbacks notched in Ford's tenure.
 Broyles fired Ford following back-to-back 4–7 campaigns.
 Ford finished 26–30–1 in five seasons with the Razorbacks.

 It was ironic that Ford ended up at Arkansas, since his replacement at Clemson was former Razorback head coach Ken Hatfield, who had had his own falling out with Arkansas athletic director Frank Broyles.
 Hatfield took the Clemson job in January 1990, less than a week after Ford resigned, without even visiting the campus.

 Ford proved to be a solid recruiter, as his replacement at Arkansas, Houston Nutt, went on to win 17 games in the 1998 (9–3) and 1999 (8–4) seasons combined, to include a 1998 SEC West co-championship and a Cotton Bowl championship on January 1, 2000, with a victory over Texas.
 Both of those squads included players Ford had recruited to Arkansas.

 Family

-Ford and his wife, Deborah, have four children, Jennifer, Ashleigh, Elizabeth, and Lee.
+Ford and his wife, Deborah, have four children, Jennifer, Ashleigh, Elizabeth, and Danny "Lee" Ford II.
 They currently reside in Central, South Carolina.

+His son, Danny Lee Ford II, is running for South Carolina Commissioner of Agriculture in 2026 - he advanced to the runoff on June 23, 2026 against Cody Simpson.